Confluent Cloud for Apache Flink¶

 Confluent Cloud Architecture¶

-The Confluent Cloud for Kafka and for Flink is based on the pattern of control and data planes.
+The Confluent Cloud for Kafka and for Flink is based on the SaaS pattern of control and data planes.
 See this presentation - video from Frank Greco Jr.

 - There is a scheduler service to provision resources or assign cluster to existing resources.
-Target states are saved in a SQL database, while states are propgated from the different data planes to the mothership.
+Target states are saved in a SQL database, while states are propagated from the different data planes to the mothership.
 This communication is async and leverage a global Kafka cluster.

 Getting Started¶